 Elizabeth enjoys scuba diving, target shooting, reading, and traveling both within the United States and internationally.
 She has been to more different countries than states and is always looking forward to the next trip.

 Jaime L. Houskeeper, Psy.D. has been working at Wasatch Behavioral Health since 2010 and is currently working as the Program Manager for Psychological Assessment Services (PAS), Medical Services, Clerical Support Services, and Outside Providers as well as the interim Training Director for the Health Service Psychology Internship Program.
 Dr. Houskeeper, a WBH Health Service Psychology Internship Program graduate, specializes in psychological assessments of adults and children, including diagnostic clarification, parental fitness evaluations, adolescent psychosexual evaluations, and neuropsychological evaluations.
 Her therapy interests include working with LGBTQ+ individuals.

 Dr. Houskeeper enjoys trail running, backpacking, cooking, and reading.

-Bryant Jenks, LMFT is the Program Manager of the American Fork Family Clinic and School-based Services in Utah County where 60+ schools are served.
-He is a Crisis Intervention Team (CIT) Regional Coordinator helping law enforcement improve their skills on how they deal with mental health situations in the community.
+Bryant Jenks, LMFT is the Program Manager over School Based Services, PREP Team, and the Bridge Program, He is a Crisis Intervention Team (CIT) Regional Coordinator helping law enforcement improve their skills on how they deal with mental health situations in the community.
 When he is able to do therapy, Bryant specializes in doing in-home Family Therapy using experiential activities, solution-focused therapy, cognitive behavioral therapy, and behavioral therapy techniques.
 Bryant is TBRI-informed.